 Uncontrollable Urination: A Rare Anxiety Symptom

 Many people struggle with feeling as though they need to urinate when they have anxiety.
-Luckily, even when this occurs it is still controllable.
+Luckily, even when this occurs, it is still controllable.
 It's a standard part of anxiety and anxiety attacks.
-Take my anxiety test if you haven't yet to learn more.

 How This Occurs